couchbase-partners/test-drive-couchbase/3 - Querying with N1QL.md

 # Lab 3 - Querying with N1QL

 This is the third lab for the Couchbase Test Drive.
-You need to have completed at least the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.
-The [second lab (Key/Value Document Storage)](2keyvaluedocumentstorage.md) is optional, but recommended.
+This is the second lab for the Couchbase Test Drive.
+You need to have completed [Lab 1 - Logging into Couchbase](1%20-%20Logging%20into%20Couchbase.md) before starting this lab.

 ## Objective